remarkablemark/remarkablemark.github.io/_posts/2024/2024-11-28-how-to-shard-cypress-specs-on-github-actions.md

 layout: post
 title: How to shard Cypress specs on GitHub Actions
 date: 2024-11-28 22:58:26
+updated: 2024-11-30 16:01:11
-excerpt: How to shard Cypress specs on GitHub Actions.
+excerpt: How to run Cypress tests in parallel with Cypress Cloud or shard tests with GitHub Actions.
 categories: cypress specs github actions ci
 ---